granteagon/digital-dolphin/README.md

 ## Roadmap
 - [ ] Add a decoder to convert the audio back to text.
-- [ ] Add a GUI.
+- [ ] Add a GUI, because why not?
-- [ ] Add a web interface.
+- [ ] Add a web ui where I can display spammy google adwords ads to unsuspecting visitors they never actually click on and just end up degrading their browsing experience.

 Please use responsibly.
-Do not start any dolphin wars or incide any dolphin riots with this tool.
+Do not start any dolphin wars or otherwise incite any dolphin unrest with this tool.

 May the clicks be with you.